uniqrn/foundation-docker/README.md

+# What is this image?

+This image includes build tools like compass, grunt-cli, bower for customizing foundation framework with SCSS.
+It is made with the install process described at [http://foundation.zurb.com/docs/sass.html](http://foundation.zurb.com/docs/sass.html).

 ## How to use this image

 If you want to create new foundation project, you run the command as bellows.
 And, you'll get SCSS and so on under current directory.